GiRumSam174/Game-Center/README.md

 Fun and easy to play collection of games:
 Battleship Command, Gravitrips, and SOS.

-Play against the CPU or connect to another player on the same network.
+Play against the CPU or connect to another player online or on the same network.

 To install on your device, go to https://girumsam174.github.io/Game-Center/ then go to your browser's menu and click add to homescreen.